itancio/itancio/README.md

 # Irvin Brian Tancioco
 ## Summary
-<p color="gray">A recent UC Berkeley EECS (Electrical Engineering and Computer Science) graduate with a diverse skill set,
+<span style="color: red;">A recent UC Berkeley EECS (Electrical Engineering and Computer Science) graduate with a diverse skill set,
 combining expertise in human-centric design and software development.
 Transitioning from a background in tax preparation to software engineering, I'm keen to apply innovative solutions to improve user experiences and optimize development workflows.
-Proven track record of active collaboration in team settings, from concept to product launch, with strong skills in Python and Agile software development practices.</p>
+Proven track record of active collaboration in team settings, from concept to product launch, with strong skills in Python and Agile software development practices.</span>

 ## Skills
 Strategic Competencies: Effective cross-functional collaborator, highly skilled in workflow and process efficiency,